retr0mouse/bankTask/TICKET-101 Validation Conclusion.md

 - The DecisionEngineController directly uses the DecisionEngine service.
 This makes the controller tightly coupled with the service.
 It would be better to use dependency injection to inject the service into the controller.
 This would make the code more flexible and easier to test.

 ## Most Important Shortcoming of TICKET-101:
+- The text under the loan period slider is showing '6 months' a the end of the slider, when in reality it should show '12 months'
 ### Solution:

 # TICKET-102 Implementation Plan